pencil2d/pencil/docs/build_mac.md

 ### Official %Qt Installer (Recommended)

-- Download <b>%Qt Online Installer for OS X</b> from [%Qt Downloads](https://www.qt.io/download-open-source/)
+- Download the <b>%Qt Online Installer for OS X</b> from [%Qt Downloads](https://www.qt.io/download-qt-installer-oss)
 - Opening the file will mount the disk image, and will result in a Finder window appearing with a single file.
-- The file is the %Qt installer application, so go ahead and open it.
+- The file is the %Qt installer application, go ahead and open it.
 Click continue.
 - You have to create a free Qt account if you don't have one.
 Don't worry, it won't cost you a penny.
 - Next, specify a location for %Qt, put it somewhere you can find it in case you ever need to navigate to the %Qt files manually.
 - Then choose the %Qt version and components you wish to install.
   - If you have no idea what to do, select `%Qt 5.15.x -> macOS`.
-  - Also make sure %Qt Creator under the Tools section is being installed (at the time of writing there is no option to uncheck this, but it's worth double checking!).
+  - Also make sure %Qt Creator under the Tools section is being installed.
 - Agree to the license and begin the installation.
 It will take a long time to download all of the files, so be patient.
 When the installation is complete, press `Done` and it will launch %Qt Creator for you.

 ### Command-line method

 If you have `Homebrew` installed, you can install %Qt 5 framework via Homebrew as well.
-To install %Qt 5, run this command:
+Run this command:

     brew install qt5